pantunes/xtcryptosignals/README.md

 ```

 ### Results
-This service is fast as it uses threading.
+This service is fast as it uses threading.\
-It takes around 6 seconds to collect data of 70 crypto-currencies symbols pairs
+In my current system <small>(Macbook pro 2017)</small> it takes around 6 seconds
+to collect data of 70 crypto-currencies symbols pairs from 7 exchanges and save
-from 7 exchanges and save it in 11 collections in MongoDB.
+it in 11 collections in MongoDB.\
-(Depending on external Exchange APIs availability and Internet
+<small>(This performance figure depends on used hardware and Internet
-connection/latency)
+connection / latency)</small>

 ## Disclaimer
 This project is work in progress and when it comes to trading use it at your